dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 52:dunce hat on

-244

-Chapter 11 ■ performing and representing tasks

 You may need to read through this section a few times before the process clicks.
 The old issue of object versus class trees might confuse you, here.
 Expression classes are arranged in an inheritance hierarchy, just as Expression objects are composed into a tree at runtime.
 As you read back through the code, keep this distinction in mind.

 Figure 11-2 shows the complete class diagram for the example.